Sage-Bionetworks/schematic/docs/source/tutorials.rst

 .. code-block:: bash

-    schematic model -c /path/to/config.yml submit -mp <your csv manifest path> -d <your synapse dataset folder id> -vc <your data type> -mrt file_only
+    schematic model -c /path/to/config.yml submit -mp <your csv manifest path> -d <your synapse top level folder id> -vc <your data type> -mrt file_only

 This command will:

 - Validate your manifest
-- If validation is successful, submit it to the specified Schematic Dataset folder in Synapse.
+- If validation is successful, submit it to the specified "Top Level Folder" (see important terminology) in Synapse.